Modelica Assignment

 Figure 1: Example package creation.

-Go to File > New > New Modelica Class.
-In the Create New Modelica Class dialog box, enter a valid package name for example, example_package.
-In Specialization, select Package.
-This is also shown in Fig.1.
-Click OK.
-You should now see your Modelica package in the Libraries class.
+Go to File > New > New Modelica Class > in the Create New Modelica Class dialog box > enter a valid package name > for Specialization, select Package, this is also shown in Fig.1 > OK.
+You should now see your Modelica package in the Libraries pane.
 You should save it before proceeding further by clicking on the corresponding icon in the menu bar or going to File > Save.

-If you have already created and saved a package, you can load it in the current session by going to File > Open Model/Library Files, and choosing the corresponding file in the browsing window.
+If you have already created and saved a package, you can load it in the current session by going to File > Open Model/Library Files, and choosing the corresponding file in the file browser.

 Create your first Modelica Model

-Right click on your Modelica package in the Libraries window > in the drop-down menu select New Modelica Class.
-In the create New Modelica Class dialog box, enter a valid class name, for example, example_model.
-In Specialization, select Model.
-Make sure that for Insert in class, the textbox specifies the Modelica package within which you want to create your Modelica model.
-Click OK.
+Right click on your Modelica package in the Libraries window > in the drop-down menu > select New Modelica Class > in the create New Modelica Class dialog box > enter a valid class name > for Specialization, select Model > for Insert in class ensure the textbox specifies the Modelica package within which you want to create your Modelica model > OK.
 You have created your first Modelica model!
+You should save it before proceeding further by clicking on the corresponding icon in the menu bar or going to File > Save.

 Build/Edit your Modelica Model